How to get medical treatment

 Contact the provider and make an appointment if needed.

-Your provider might ask you to sign a form to prove you were treated.
-This is so they can get paid by Medavie Blue Cross for the treatment.
+Your provider might ask you to sign a form to confirm you were treated.
+This allows them to get paid by Medavie Blue Cross.

 If you get a letter from Medavie Blue Cross